XiAnzheng-ID/XiAnzheng-ID/README.md

 Just a random Gunadarma University Student who loves to tinkering with Code and Game!
 I've enjoyed using Python and make it the main language in creating most of my project.
 <br>🔭 Created a game trainer for Death Road to Canada and a Ransomware Protection Tool called RansomPyShield
 <br>🌱 Mobile Development Graduate at Bangkit Academy 2024 Batch 1
-<br>⚡ Fun fact: Trying to Learning Assembly , Reverse Engineering , UI/UX <br>
+<br>⚡ Fun fact: Trying to Learning Assembly , Reverse Engineering , UI/UX

 <br>My Interest:
 * Reverse Engineering